baptistehanriat/rick-and-morty/README.md

 I tried to keep things simple and focus on the main requirements of the challenge in order to stay within the 3-4 hours suggested.

+I would be happy to discuss the project with you and get your feedback.

 ### 📈 Improvements:

 In a real project, we could consider the following improvements: